xZepyx/aelyx-shell/.github/README.md

 </div>

+- **Important Notice: The shell has a lot of bugs and design issues.
+I will be redesigning the whole quickshell config please do not create issues with the current issues.**

 - Missing alias or function:
   - Ensure the module file is loaded in the correct order.
 Check `~/.config/quickshell/shell.qml`.
 - Slow startup: